NEWS

 Opening & Location: Thursday, 5.12.2024 started at 19:00 Uhr at FLUCC, Praterstern 5, 1020 Vienna.

-EXTENSION: The murals can be seen in the public space at the FLUCC from December 2024 to April 2025.
+The murals could be viewed in public spaces at FLUCC from December 2024 to April 2025.
 More information and pictures from the opening follow the link.

 Liminal Spaces: Tracing Dreams, Fears, and Futures